nicolasparada/blog/content/posts/go-messenger-schema.md

 ---

 That's it.
-Got any question, advice or comment?
-Leave it below 🙂

 In the next part we'll do the login.
 Wait for it.

 [Souce Code](https://github.com/nicolasparada/go-messenger-demo)